 When dealing with smart light bulbs this is a more frustrating problem.
 If someone turns the light switch off, no power is getting to the bulb.
 As a result, Alexa can’t control the device as the smart bulb needs constant power.

-If a device Alexa is connected to is unresponsive, start by checking your home Wi-Fi.
+If your Alexa device is unresponsive, it might be time to check your internet connection or your home Wi-Fi.
 Your home network might be inactive or unstable, causing connectivity problems between Alexa and the device in question.
-Or your Wi-Fi network might be operational, however your ISP (internet service provider e.g. AT&T) is down so you have no internet connectivity.
+Or your Wi-Fi network might be operational, however, your ISP is down so you have no internet connectivity.

 Check Wi-Fi is working

-To check this, I usually stand beside my router and connect to my Wi-Fi network on my smartphone, disable “mobile data” and then in Google I search for “speed test”.
+To check this, I usually stand beside my router and connect to my Wi-Fi network on my smartphone, disable “mobile data” and then in Google, I search for “speed test”.
 Google has its own speed test in its search so by clicking that you can see what your internet speed is.
+When your Alexa device is unresponsive, it's helpful to check if other devices are connected to the same network, as this could be a sign of network issues.

 Check Internet Connectivity